 This client applied for the role of Customer Service Officer in local government, a council in NSW.
 My client was successful in gaining a job interview.
-A four page statement was prepared addressing selection criteria covering both ‘Essential’ and ‘Desirable’ components with ten and three criteria respectively, 13 in total.
-Following are excerpts from four of the criteria listed as Essential.
+A four-page statement was prepared to address selection criteria covering both ‘Essential’ and ‘Desirable’ components with ten and three criteria respectively, 13 in total.
+Following are excerpts from two of the criteria in the Essential section.

 Skills in conflict resolution and ability to deal with challenging customers.